On sufficient conditions for spanning structures in dense graphs: Intermediate results

 Let $\fF = \{\cF_v \colon v \in V(G)\}$.
 Since each ${\cF} \in {\fF}$ is a subset of edges of $\cJ$, and $\cJ$ has at most $t^k$ edges, we have $|{\fF}| \leq 2^{t^k}$, as required. \end{proofclaim}

 \emph{Step 3: Refining the partition.} Consider a collection ${\fF}$ as in \cref{cla:entry-points-course}.
-Note that the only difference to property~\ref{itm:regular-partition+absorber-W} in the lemma statement is the size of ${\fF}$.
-We will adjust this by finding a suitable refinement of $\fV$ and then considering the {corresponding} blow-ups of $R$, $\cJ$ and ${\fF}$.
+Note that the only difference to property~\ref{itm:regular-partition+absorber-W} in the lemma statement is the size of ${\fF}$ and the fact that part (iii) of the claim is stated in terms of $m$ as opposed to $n/t$.
+We deal with the latter in Step 4 and focus on the size of $\cF$ for now.
+We will adjust this size by finding a suitable refinement of $\fV$ and then considering the {corresponding} blow-ups of $R$, $\cJ$ and ${\fF}$.

 Let $s$ be the least integer such that $s \geq t^{k-1}/\eta$ and $s \equiv 1 \bmod k$.
 Set $t^\ast = st$ and note that $t^\ast \leq t^\ast_1$.
 Moreover, $t^k \leq \eta t^\ast$ and $t^\ast \equiv t \equiv q \bmod k$.
 Now consider a random refinement $\fV^*$ of $\fV$ obtained as follows.
 For every $1 \leq i \leq {rt}$, we partition $V_i$ into $\{V_{i,j}\}_{j=1}^s$ by placing each vertex of $V_i$ uniformly at random in one of the parts $V_{i,1},\dots,V_{i,s}$.
 Let $m^\ast$ be the minimum cluster size of $\fV^*$.
 Let $R^\ast$ be the graph on ${rt^\ast}$ vertices induced by $(R,\fV^\ast)$.
 By \cref{prop:random-refinement}, with probability at least $2/3$, we have that \begin{enumerate}[{\upshape (R1$'$)}] \item $(G',\fV^*)$ is a $(1+\eps')$-balanced $(\eps',d)$-regular $R^\ast$-partition. \end{enumerate}